IBM-Cloud/openshift4-lab/workshop/part2-openshift_ibmcloud/exercise-5.md

 ## Enable the IBM Cloud Operator

 Let's understand exactly how Operators work.
-In the first exercise, you deployed a simple application using a DeploymentConfig and Pods -- these are "default resources" that come with OpenShift.
+In the first exercise, you deploy a simple application using a DeploymentConfig and Pods -- these are "default resources" that come with OpenShift.
 A custom resource definition allows you to create resources that are not necessarily running within Kubernetes, such an IBM Cloud service.
 Operators manage the lifecycle of resources and create CRDs, allowing you to manage custom resources the native "Kubernetes" way.

 1. Navigate to your OpenShift console, access the **Administrator** view, and click **Operators > OperatorHub**